SEX THERAPY

 exam.
 The doctor finished with the exam and told me the diagnosis:

 "There's nothing there, nothing there at all."
-The tone in his voice
+The tone

 left no doubt as to the sarcastic double entendre.